-KOCKIVI ART-ECONOMIC DEVELOPMENT CODE: ISSUE: ED 1 Special tax districts are useful tools in economic development to boost business in downtown and other commercial corridors.
+CODE: ISSUE: ED 1 Special tax districts are useful tools in economic development to boost business in downtown and other commercial corridors.
 The need or opportunity is to Study special tax districts to support investment development with downtown business district and other commercial corridors.
-ED 2 ISSUE: Available space in downtown is limited but the development team is responsive to opportunities to look for other areas of town to develop by establishing Urban Redevelopment Areas, Opportunity Zones, and Enterprise Zones.
+ISSUE: ED 2 Available space in downtown is limited but the development team is responsive to opportunities to look for other areas of town to develop by establishing Urban Redevelopment Areas, Opportunity Zones, and Enterprise Zones.
 The need or opportunity is to: a.
 Implement and develop plans to support and promote Urban Redevelopment Area and Opportunity Zones b.
 Implement and develop plans to support and promote Enterprise Zones ISSUE: ED 3 The dealing with two different development authorities is inefficient.
-The need or opportunity is to: Consolidate Downtown Development Authority with Rockmart Economic Development Authority ISSUE ED 4 The high school and College and Career Academy are strong, with schools have received increase in staff, but sufficient workforce is not available for industries The need or opportunity is to: Encourage stay-in-school programs to promote graduation by supporting PSD policies and programs and participating in such programs when requested.
+The need or opportunity is to: Consolidate Downtown Development Authority with Rockmart Economic Development Authority ED 4 The high school and College and Career Academy are strong, with schools have received increase in staff, but sufficient workforce is not available for industries The need or opportunity is to: Encourage stay-in-school programs to promote graduation by supporting PSD policies and programs and participating in such programs when requested.
 ISSUE ED 5 Industrial properties are in short supply.
 The need or opportunity is to: Acquire more land to expand the Rockmart Industrial Park

-ED 6 A sense of apathy among residents hinders economic development.

-- a.
-Develop a standing advisory committee to help vet local development projects and funding sources - b.
-Encourage participation and membership in the Chamber of Commerce

-ED 7 We need to promote revitalization of some parts of our community

-- a.
-Promote opportunities presented by the Silver Comet Trail's route through the city - b.
-Initiate a façade reimbursement program

-Although there is dual rail in the industrial park, highway access, available water, and other utilities, in the competition against Paulding County for businesses, having the best available internet would be an advantage.

-- a.
-Adopt a Broadband Ordinance to comply with state rules and supply broadband to residents and businesses. - b.
-Participate in the Broadband Ready Community program, with adopted ordinance and designation of unserved areas. - c.
-Apply for funding under the Broadband Ready Program. - d.
-Set up additional free Wi-Fi sites

-ED 9 The downtown Historic District has many assets that could be enhanced and promoted to attract tourists and residents

-Participate in in Main Street Program with a Main Street Director who works with local businesses and Downtown Development Authority to organize efforts to promote downtown, and develop a unique, consistent image for the historic area that sets it apart from other small towns.

-ED 10 The cost of sludge disposal at the county landfill is prohibitively high for some potential industries

-- a.
-Explore alternative sludge disposal options - b.
+ED 6 ISSUE: A sense of apathy among residents hinders economic development.
+The need or opportunity is to: Develop a standing advisory committee to help vet local development projects and funding sources b.
+Encourage participation and membership in the Chamber of Commerce ISSUE: ED 7 We need to promote revitalization of some parts of our community The need or opportunity is to: Promote opportunities presented by the Silver Comet Trail's route through the city b.
+Initiate a façade reimbursement program ISSUE: ED 8 Although there is dual rail in the industrial park, highway access, available water, and other utilities, in the competition against Paulding County for businesses, having the best available internet would be an advantage.
+The need or opportunity is to: Adopt a Broadband Ordinance to comply with state rules and supply broadband to residents and businesses. b.
+Participate in the Broadband Ready Community program, with adopted ordinance and designation of unserved areas. c.
+Apply for funding under the Broadband Ready Program. d.
+Set up additional free Wi-Fi sites ISSUE: ED 9 The downtown Historic District has many assets that could be enhanced and promoted to attract tourists and residents The need or opportunity is to: Participate in in Main Street Program with a Main Street Director who works with local businesses and Downtown Development Authority to organize efforts to promote downtown, and develop a unique, consistent image for the historic area that sets it apart from other small towns.
+ISSUE: ED 10 The cost of sludge disposal at the county landfill is prohibitively high for some potential industries The need or opportunity is to: a.
+Explore alternative sludge disposal optionsb.
 Develop renewable energy facility using sludge